attidack/OFDS/README.md

 ## Next.js App

-This is an app for my buddy Owen to help him organize his sale data
+This is an app for my buddy Owen to help him organize his sales data